wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/01-the-wordpress-rest-api.md

 At it's core, the WordPress REST API provides REST endpoints (URIs) which represent the posts, pages, taxonomies, and any other custom data types.
 Your code can send and receive data as JavaScript Object Notation (aka JSON) to these endpoints to fetch, modify, and create content on your site.

-Let's dive into some concepts of REST to understand them better.
+Let's dive into some concepts of the REST API to understand them better.

 ## Routes & Endpoints